 The occupational therapy service is available to students registered with the Disability Support Service.

 Occupational therapy supports students to identify difficulties they are experiencing in performing their daily activities.

 The Occupational Therapy Service works with the student, supporting them to develop skills and strategies to improve their performance, independence, and well-being.

 Specific procedures are in place to support students with disabilities or additional needs to perform on an equal basis as their class peers.
 Access The Policy Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities.

 In order to provide accurate supports and accommodations, the Disability Support Service requires medical documentation from the appropriate medical professional.

 The Assistive Technology Suite offers students with disabilities a quiet room to study where they have access to printers and PCs with specific software.
 It is located on the first floor in the Student Support Services Centre.

-The provision of supports to students with disabilities at IT Sligo is separate from special consideration for entry provided through DARE, all students with disabilities should contact the Disability Support Service as early as possible to develop their individual support plan regardless of how they entered IT Sligo.
+The provision of supports to students with disabilities at ATU Sligo is separate from special consideration for entry provided through DARE, all students with disabilities should contact the Disability Support Service as early as possible to develop their individual support plan regardless of how they entered ATU Sligo.